opconWizard/opcon-docs/docs/utilities/Graphical-Utilities/Schedule-Import_Export.md

 the mapping file.
 The mapping file contains any desired machine and user mappings.

-- If the \"Force Machine Mapping\" option is turned on in the transport database, the mapping file is **required**.
+- If the "Force Machine Mapping" option is turned on in the transport database, the mapping file is **required**.
   - If -m is not given, the import will fail and the log file will indicate that the required mapping was not defined.
   - If -m is given, but not all machines were mapped, the import will fail and the log file will indicate that the required mapping was not defined.
-- If the \"Force Machine Mapping\" option is turned off in the transport database, the mapping file is **optional**.
+- If the "Force Machine Mapping" option is turned off in the transport database, the mapping file is **optional**.
   - If -m is not given, the import will bring the machines and users into the new database as they existed in the original database.